tsaad-dev/drafts/mpls-static/draft-saad-mpls-static-yang.md

 --- abstract

 This document contains the specification for the MPLS Static Label Switched Paths (LSPs) YANG model.
-The model allows for the provisioning of static LSP(s) on LER(s) and LSR(s) devices along a LSP path without the dependency on any signaling protocol.
+The model allows for the provisioning of static LSP(s) on Label Edge Router(s) LER(s) and Label Switched Router(s) LSR(s) devices along a LSP path without the dependency on any signaling protocol.
 The MPLS Static LSP model augments the MPLS base YANG model with specific data to configure and manage MPLS Static LSP(s).

 --- middle

 # Introduction

-This document describes a YANG data model for configuring and managing the Static LSPs feature.
+This document describes a YANG {{!RFC7950}} data model for configuring and managing the Multiprotocol Label Switching (MPLS) {{!RFC3031}} Static LSPs.
 The model allows the configuration of LER and LSR devices with the necessary MPLS cross-connects or bindings to realize an end-to-end LSP service.

-A static LSP is established by manually specifying incoming and outgoing MPLS label(s) and necessary forwarding information on each of the traversed Label Edge Router (LER) and Label Switched Router (LSR) devices (ingress, transit, or egress nodes) of the forwarding path.
+A static LSP is established by manually specifying incoming and outgoing MPLS label(s) and necessary forwarding information on each of the traversed LER and LSR devices (ingress, transit, or egress nodes) of the forwarding path.

 For example, on an ingress LER device, the model is used to associate a specific Forwarding Equivalence Class